Cross Training for Runners: Benefits, Exercises + Tips

 • Pilates

 Whether you’re injured and doing cross training while rehabilitating or want to add an active recovery day to your program, these low-impact cardio exercises are a great option.
+Do at least one of these low-impact cross training workouts for 30 minutes each week to improve your overall fitness level.

 Adding Cross Training to Your Routine